 APP(s) running on the network edge EAS need such data and/or Events in (near) Real Time.
 The solution does not consider the App configuring a NG RAN, just the App retrieving information about an UE served by a NG RAN.

+For this release, per the constraint expressed in the FS_enh_EC Study Item (SP-200093), RAN information about the UE is limited to information that the RAN can currently report and defined in Tracing specifications related to RAN

 The solution allows controlled exposure of (RAN) information about a UE towards APP (applications) hosted at edge computing